matt-lewton9/Portfolio-Website/_design/wrappieScrappie.md

 <figcaption class="articleCaption">Motor housing CAD section view<br>Ballast Cavity, avionics panel, nosecone eye bolt (left to right)</figcaption>
 </div>

 The nosecone serves the function of housing both avionics and ballast.
 The nose tip is a hollow part with a plug, creating a "ballast cavity" for lead weights that won't shift much during flight.
 Modeling clay can also be put in the nosecone to keep the ballast from shifting.
 The avionics are secured to the "avionics panel", which screws into the nosecone.
-This keeps the avionics isolated, and protected from the black powder charges and wind gusts during descent.
+This keeps the avionics isolated, and protected from the ejection charge and wind gusts during descent.
 The nosecone eyebolt for recovery is secured to the bottom of the avionics panel, and keeps the nosecone attached to the rocket after the parachute is deployed.
 The hole at the base of the avionics panel is for the battery, which is secured by the side struts and a zip tie.

 ## Recovery